Scotland Cruising on Majestic Line’s Glen Shiel (UPDATED 2026) — A Review

 A castle on scenic Lismore. * Photo: Robin McKelvie

-Puttering back into Oban we talk about how refreshed we all feel, ready to take on the world of COVID-19, even our local supermarkets, after a life affirming adventure in Scotland’s incomparable Hebrides.
+Puttering back into Oban we talk about how refreshed we all feel, ready to take on the world, a modern world of traffic lights and stressful crowds, a world away from a life affirming adventure in Scotland’s incomparable Hebrides.

 Glen Shiel